2018 United States House of Representatives elections in Connecticut: District 2

 The 2nd district is located in the eastern part of the state, and includes all of New London, Tolland, and Windham counties and parts of Hartford, Middlesex, and New Haven counties.
-The incumbent is Democrat Joe Courtney, who has represented the district since 2007.
+The incumbent was Democrat Joe Courtney, who had represented the district since 2007.
 He was re-elected to a sixth term with 63% of the vote in 2016.
-The National Republican Congressional Committee has outlined this district as one of the 36 Democratic-held districts it is targeting in 2018.
+The National Republican Congressional Committee outlined this district as one of the 36 Democratic-held districts it was targeting in 2018.
 Republican gubernatorial nominee Bob Stefanowski won the district in the concurrent gubernatorial election.